 While surgery can sometimes straighten the eyes, a program of vision therapy may be needed to completely restore one’s vision.

 Though eye exercises, or vision therapy, is not a treatment for complete strabismus, they may be beneficial for those who experience strabismus intermittently.
 An optometrist specializing in vision therapy can recommend the most effective approach depending on the type of strabismus.

 A standard type of exercise for strabismus is home-based pencil pushups (HBPP).

 To do HBPP, follow these

-- Keep moving the pencil toward the nose until you can no longer see it as a single image
+- Keep moving the pencil toward the nose until it no longer appears as a single image.

-- If you cannot regain a single image, start again
+- If unable to regain a single image, start again.

 A study in 176 people who performed this exercise at home for 15 minutes each day for 6 weeks

 - Hsieh Y.-C., et al. (2022).
 Efficacy of vision therapy for unilateral refractive amblyopia in children aged 7–10 years.

 - Infant vision: Birth to 24 months of age. (n.d.). https://www.aoa.org/healthy-eyes/eye-health-for-life/infant-vision?sso=y